 Recall that rationalizable actions are those which remain after the iterated elimination of strictly dominated actions.
 The iteration is as follows.
 Those agents who have a strictly dominant action D play D. Then, knowing that these agents play D, it becomes strictly dominant to play D for other agents to do so.
 This iteration stops in a finite number of steps as N is finite.
-The remaining action profiles are the rationalizable ones.
+The remaining action profiles are the rationalizable ones, and the cooperating equilibrium is given by the profile in which whoever is not reached in the iteration plays B.

 One conceptual contribution is to establish a natural analogy between contagion of sequential defaults and rationalizable strategies.
-First, agents whose incident edges have realized states that force them to default, no matter what their counterparties do, default.
-Then, more agents, anticipating that some of their counterparties will default, choose to default, and so on.
-This resembles the fictitious sequential default idea put forth by Eisenberg and Noe (2001).
-But, in our model rational agents foresee the sequential default and act strategically, whereas in their model it is an iterative process on auto-pilot that leads to the outcome.
+First, agents whose incident edges have realized states that cause them to default in any best response, no matter what other players do, default.
+Then, some agents, knowing that some of their counter-parties will default in any best response, choose to default in any best response.
+Then some more agents and so on.
+This resembles the fictitious sequential default idea put forth by Eisenberg and Noe (2001) and used as the basis of many balance-sheet contagion models of systemic risk.
+But, in our model rational agents foresee the sequential default and act strategically, whereas in their model, and the papers that build on it, it is an iterative process on auto-pilot that leads to default.

 In stage one, agents know the distribution by which nature assigns states and the equilibrium selection in stage three.
-Therefore, agents are in a position to evaluate their expected payoff in each possible realized network.
+Therefore, they are in a position to evaluate their expected payoff in each possible realized network.
 Using this knowledge they decide which links to form.
 Here we describe how the realized network is formed.